Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 ### Appkey data structure

 When you apply for an AppKey, you will get a string in **xxxx#xxxx** format, the string can only consist of lowercase alphanumeric, the AppKey is the unique identifier of the Chat application.
 The first half **org_name** is the unique tenant identifier under the multi-tenant system, and the second half **app_name** is the unique identifier of the app under the tenant (the app id filled in when creating an app in the Chat backend is the app_name).
-In the following REST API, **/{org_name}/{app_name}** requests are made for a unique appkey.
+In the following Platform API, **/{org_name}/{app_name}** requests are made for a unique appkey.
 At present, the appkey registered by Chat cannot be deleted by users themselves at the moment, If you are interested in APP deletion, you need to contact Chat to complete the operation.

 <table border="1px" cellspacing="0px" bordercolor="#000000">
   <tr>